FAQ

 Perpetual futures funding rates have two primary components: the interest rate and the premium.
 The venue determines how funding rates are calculated.
 Funding rates may exhibit sharp behavior during times of market volatility, they may go negative for significant periods but usually revert closer to zero or positive and display mean-reverting characteristics.

-Historically, long positions have paid the funding rate to the short side, which on average are expected to provide Ethena with an excess yield over ETH staking yield.
+Historically, long positions have paid the funding rate to the short side, which on average are expected to provide Ethena with an excess return over rewards from ETH staking and liquid stables holdings.
 The table below summarizes the distribution of funding rates since inception.
-We can see that the mean for open interest-weighted funding rates is 6.84% annualized, when combined with a stETH yield of 4% would provide a total yield of 10.84%.
+We can see that the mean for annualized open interest-weighted funding rates is 9.03% for ETH and 7.79% for BTC.

 How does this affect the combined protocol yield?